fma2/pcp-intro-web-development-2016/content/pages/modules/3-finalproject.md

-#5: Putting it all together - Final Project
+#Module 3: Putting it all together

 Congratulations!
-We've made it to the final unit: putting it all together!
+We've made it to the final module: putting it all together!
 You’ve now learned enough HTML and CSS to build a fully functioning website from scratch.

 Use the links below to jump to a section on this page.